AaronNeumeyer/wordpress_homework/README.md

   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 ### 3. Audio File MP3 Upload XSS
-  - [ ] Summary:
+  - [ ] Summary: This demonstrates how no encoding on an MP3 FIle upload it can be trageted by an XXS vulnerability.
     - Vulnerability types: XSS
     - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.3.13
   - [ ] GIF Walkthrough: <img src="admin.gif" width="800">
   - [ ] Steps to recreate: Attempt to upload a MP3 file to the uploader which will results in a XSS notification to appear.
   - [ ] Affected source code: